Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model

-In our case, the energy transfer of inflation sector to radiation bath occurs via perturbative decay of inflaton, controlled by Higgs-singlet scalar mixing $\theta$.
-Note that the inflaton mass - $\sin\theta$ plane is constrained by various experimental observations in the sub-GeV inflaton mass range.
-We study the correspondence of the inflationary parameters namely number of e-folds during inflation ($N_{\rm e}$) and non-minimal coupling of inflaton with inflaton mass and $\theta$.
-Such correspondence further add new constraints on the inflaton mass\,-\,$\theta$ plane, mainly arising from the stability of the inflaton potential during inflation, positivity of e-foldings in different epochs and the completion of inflaton decay before BBN.
+In our case, the energy transfer of inflation sector to radiation bath occurs via perturbative decay of inflaton. {Depending on the mass scale, the inflaton can decay to various final state particles.
+For $m_\phi<m_{Z^\prime}$, where $m_\phi$ and $m_{Z^\prime}$ indicate the inflaton and $L_\mu-L_\tau$ gauge boson masses respectively, $\phi\to \overline{f} f$ decay ($f$ being a representative SM particles which are kinematically allowed) is the only possibility while other possible decay modes are kinematically forbidden. {In the other case, due to the presence of new decay modes having $Z^\prime$ in the final states, the inflaton decay happens at a rapid rate.
+In fact we found that the completion of inflation decay gets over even before the onset of $\omega_\phi=0$ phase (see Fig.\,\ref{fig:evolution}) due to the largeness of $U(1)_{L_\mu-L_\tau}$ gauge coupling.
+This leads to a direct transition of inflaton dominated Universe (with $\omega_\phi=1/3$) to standard radiation Universe ($\omega=1/3$) given the absence of $\omega_\phi=0$ phase.} Subsequently, we study the correspondence of the inflationary parameters namely number of e-folds during inflation ($N_{\rm e}$) and non-minimal coupling of inflaton ($\xi$) with inflaton mass ($m_\phi$) and Higgs-singlet scalar mixing angle, $\theta$ that control the fate of the standard post-inflationary Universe for {$m_\phi<m_{Z^\prime}$ case}.
+Note that the $m_\phi$ - $\sin\theta$ plane is already constrained by various experimental observations in the sub-GeV inflaton mass range.
+The above mentioned correspondence between $N_e$ and $\theta$ corresponding to different $\xi$ values further add} new constraints on the inflaton mass\,-\,$\theta$ plane, mainly arising from the stability of the inflaton potential during inflation, positivity of e-foldings in different epochs and the completion of inflaton decay before BBN.